enjeck/TutCode/README.md

 # TutCode
 A website where you can read/watch tutorials and write code on the same page.
+Try it out at https://tutcode.netlify.app/.

 All the relevant JavaScript code can be found at [src/index.js](main/src/js/index.js).

-The prism and prism live CSS and JS file are for code highlighting.
+#### Todo
+Initially, Prism Live was used for syntax highlighting, but it was glitchy, so it's been removed.
+I'll have to find another way to highlight the code.

 ## Screenshots
 #### With Video